-BI 306......GOSPEL OF JOHN (3)
+BI 306/NGOSPEL OF JOHN (3)

 An exegetical and expositional study of the fourth Gospel emphasizing its historical and literary context, the development of John's argument, key themes and doctrines, and a critical examination of problem passages.
+Prerequisite: A grade of C (73%) or better in BI 213.